Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Power spectra 's

 where $\delta^{A}$ stands for the relative overdensity of galaxies for $A=G$ and of gravitational wave sources for $A=W$, $\delta_m$ is the total matter overdensity, and $b^{A}(z)$ is the $z$-dependent bias of probe $A$.
 Using the Limber approximation, the auto-correlation and cross-correlation power spectra of two linear tracers $A$ and $B$ can be expressed in terms of multipoles $C_\ell$ as \cite{Calore:2020bpd,EUCLID:2023uep}:

 where we have introduced a tomographic approach by breaking down the distribution of each source into redshift bins.
-Tomography is crucial to extract the maximum information and derive optimal constraints from a likelihood analysis.\footnote{The exact number of bins used in the computations is discussed in \autoref{sec:likelihood}.} In what follows, indices $i$, $j$, $k$, $n$ label the specific bins, while $A$, $B$, $C$, $D$ are used for the source population, either $G$ for galaxies or $W$ for GW sources.
+Large catalogues, combined with precise distance measurements, allow observables to be partitioned into distance bins, effectively serving as independent probes and enhancing the inference, as shown in \cite{Calore:2020bpd}.
+This tomographic approach is crucial for extracting maximum information and deriving optimal constraints from a likelihood analysis\footnote{The exact number of bins used in the computations is discussed in \autoref{sec:likelihood}.}.
+In what follows, indices $i$, $j$, $k$, $n$ label the specific bins, while $A$, $B$, $C$, $D$ are used for the source population, either $G$ for galaxies or $W$ for GW sources.
 Furthermore, in \eqref{eq:C_general}, $\ell$ is the multipole, $k$ the comoving wavenumber, $r(z)$ the comoving distance at redshift $z$, $H(z)$ the expansion rate at $z$, $W^{A_i}(z)$ the window function of the $A$ observable in the $i$-th redshift bin, and $P_{\delta\delta}(k, z)$ the non-linear matter power spectrum.
+The liner power spectrum is calculated with \texttt{CLASS} and the non-linear correction using the \texttt{halofit} \cite{Takahashi2012} option.
+These functions depend on the underlying cosmology and its defining parameters.
+We will consider the following parameters: baryon density $\omega_{\rm b}$, cold dark matter density $\omega_{\rm cdm}$, scalar spectral index $n_{\rm s}$, scalar amplitude $A_{\rm s}$ and Hubble parameter $h$, as listed later in \autoref{tab:cosmo_nuisance}.
 We adopt units such that $C^{A_iB_j}(\ell)$ is dimensionless.
 The integral boundaries $z_{\rm min}$ and $z_{\rm max}$ account for the redshift range covered by the surveys.
 The window functions can be explicitly written as:

 where $\frac{dn^{A_i}}{dz}$ represents the unit-normalized redshift distribution of population $A$ in the specific redshift bin $i$.
 Furthermore, $\frac{dn^{A_i}}{dz}$ takes into account the effect of uncertainties in the measured distance or redshift to the source, as discussed below.
 There is a crucial difference regarding the definition of this quantity for the two tracers.
 In galaxy surveys, one directly measures galaxy redshifts, and the window function follows directly from \eqref{eq:weight_func_def},